avajs/babel/README.md

 ## Customize how AVA compiles your test files

 You can override the default Babel configuration AVA uses for test file compilation in `package.json` or `ava.config.*`.
-For example, the configuration below adds support for JSX syntax and stage 3 features.
+For example, the configuration below adds support for JSX syntax and [preset-env](https://babeljs.io/docs/en/babel-preset-env).

 **`package.json`:**